The Rise of Curbside Pickup: Temporary or Here to Stay?

 What are the key benefits and limitations?

-The immediate benefit of doing curbside pickup now is helping the community.
+The immediate benefit of offering BOPIS now is helping the community.
 When retailers—big and small—are operational, employees have work.
 While delays are unavoidable, customers get their orders faster most of the time.

 Why the delay

-So, retailers planning to offer curbside pickup have to balance several things.
+So, retailers planning to offer this service have to balance several things.
 From inventory segregation and communication with customers to curbside payments and sanitizing procedures for products and staff.

 How to set up curbside pickup?

-Even with its cons, curbside pickup has win-win pros for retailers, employees and consumers.
+Even with its cons, buy online pick up in-store has win-win pros for retailers, employees, and consumers.
 For stores deciding to do curbside pickup, here’s an overview of steps to consider.

 - Check local government and health guidelines.